mkm17/powerautomate-actions-extension/README.md

 <br />
 <br />

-All actions can be copied to My Clipboard section of Power Automate.
+Using recorded and copied actions in Power Automate workflows!.

 ![Paste Actions to my clipboard](/images/CopyItemsToMyClipboard.gif)